Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 To design on the host side such that different operations can overlap, duplicate buffers for all inputs and outputs, which the kernel needs to process per call, are needed.
 The host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity.
 Essentially, it defines how many buffers for storing different inputs or outputs for multiple kernel calls are needed.
 The host application is written such that this parameter can be passed to host application at command line as argument.

- - **maxScheduledBatches = 1:**  Setting its value to 1 means that you have one buffer for storing only one input and output block.
-Therefore, you cannot issue multiple memory movement commands and kernel enqueues at the same time and as such, no overlapping of transactions can happen from the host side.
+ - **maxScheduledBatches = 1:**  Setting its value to 1 means that one buffer each is used for storing only one input and one output block.
+Therefore multiple memory movement commands and kernel enqueues at the same time cannot be issued.
+So as such no overlapping of transactions can happen from the host side.
 So write to device, kernel execution and read back from device all happen sequentially.

-  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means that you have duplicate resources (multiple set of input and output buffers) and can potentially enable overlapping transactions from host side.
+  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means that there are duplicate resources (multiple set of input and output buffers) and can potentially enable overlapping transactions from host side.

-  You can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
+  one can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
 To understand how **maxScheduledBatches > 1** enable overlapping of different operations, define
   **Full Transaction** as set of the following enqueue operations from host for single kernel call:

   * write input data to device (enqueueMigrateMemObjects)
   * execute kernel (enqueueTask)
   * read output data from device (enqueueMigrateMemObjects)

-  With multiple buffers available for each set of input and output data (maxScheduledBatches > 1), you can conceptually enqueue multiple full transactions on a command queue at a given time which will potentially set stage for overlapping between execution of different full transactions (i.e. write for first read for next, execute for first write for next etc.).
+  With multiple buffers available for each set of input and output data (maxScheduledBatches > 1), one can conceptually enqueue multiple full transactions on a command queue at a given time which will potentially set stage for overlapping between execution of different full transactions (i.e. write for first read for next, execute for first write for next etc.).

  #### Multiple Command Queues